-The time, place, and program of the annual meeting or special meetings shall be determined by resolution of the Board of Directors.
-The president may also call a special meeting.
-Notices of meetings of members shall be delivered to the mailing address or electronic addressed designated by the members not less than thirty (30) nor more than sixty (60) days before such meetings provided that any notices required by this section may be waived before such meetings.
+An annual meeting of the membership shall take place during the organization’s fall conference.
+At the annual meeting, the memberships shall elect directors and officers, receive reports on activities of the association, and adopt national municipal policies for the coming year.
+The President may also call a special meeting of the membership.
+The time, place, and program of the annual meeting shall be determined by a motion of the Board of Directors.
+Notices of meetings for members shall be delivered to the mailing address or electronic address designated by the members not less than thirty (30) nor more than sixty (60) days before such meetings, provided that any notices required by this section may be waived before such meetings.

 Section 2.
 MEMBER VOTING.

-In all meetings requiring the official decision of the National League, each member league shall be entitled to twenty votes.
+In all meetings requiring the official decision of the National League of Cities, each member league shall be entitled to twenty votes.
 Each member city shall be entitled to one to twenty votes based upon population as follows:

 Under 50,000 l vote